Fritz Hollings: Early Senate career

 In early 1979, United States Secretary of State Cyrus Vance sought permission from a Senate Appropriations subcommittee to transfer $2 million in funds for the American Embassy to the new unofficial American Institute in Taiwan.
 Hollings was one of four members of the committee to oppose Vance's request during the latter's appearance before the subcommittee and Hollings later sent a letter to Vance declining the request.
 Hollings explained that "a smooth transition to unofficial relations may be threatened" in the event of funds not being transferred to the American Institute before the American Embassy in Taiwan ceased its function by its designated date of March 1.
 Hollings's opposition was considered unusual given that most requests were approved and State Department officials publicly stated their wishes for Hollings and his colleagues to drop their opposition in the face of Taiwan's reluctant agreement to setting up "nongovernmental body in Washington" that would serve as the counterpart to the American Institute in Taipei.

 Hollings opposed legislation in 1979 that would admit additional ethnic Chinese refugees amid increased concern regarding moves by the Vietnamese government.

 In August 1979, Hollings announced his opposition to the United States-Soviet Union nuclear arms treaty, saying the treaty should be defeated unless amended with a reduction of Soviet military power.
 His proposal was believed to stir Russian disapproval of the treaty if implemented.
-Hollings also made an unsuccessful attempt to persuade the Senate Budget Committee to add $2.6 billion for a recommendation for military spending that would be included in Congress's second concurrent resolution on the budget.
+Hollings also made an unsuccessful attempt to persuade the United States Senate Committee on the Budget to add $2.6 billion for a recommendation for military spending that would be included in Congress's second concurrent resolution on the budget.

 Presidential candidate

-Hollings unsuccessfully sought the Democratic nomination for President of the United States in the presidential election of 1984.
-Hollings's wit and experience, as well as his call for a budget freeze, won him some positive attention, but his relatively conservative record alienated liberal Democrats, and he was never really noticed in a field dominated by Walter Mondale, John Glenn and Gary Hart.
-Hollings dropped out two days after losing badly in the New Hampshire Primary, and endorsed Hart a week later.
+Hollings unsuccessfully sought the Democratic nomination for President of the United States in the 1984 United States presidential election.
+Hollings's wit and experience, as well as his call for a budget freeze, won him some positive attention, but his relatively conservative record alienated liberal Democrats, and he was never really noticed in a field dominated by former U.S. Senate member Walter Mondale of Minnesota, who served in the U.S. Senate from 1964 to 1976 and as Vice President of the United States from 1977 to 1981, and U.S. Senate members John Glenn of Ohio and Gary Hart of Colorado.
+Hollings dropped out two days after losing badly in the New Hampshire presidential primary, and endorsed Hart a week later.
 His disdain for his competitors sometimes showed.
 He notably referred to Mondale as a "lapdog" and to former astronaut Glenn as a "Sky King" who was "confused in his capsule".